 From a culinary standpoint, we like pectin because it creates gels with a smooth, creamy texture and great flavor release.
 It can be used to create fruit and vegetable terrines, water gels, and low-sugar and low-fat applications.
 All that and it’s a vegetarian product.
 We’ve included a couple of recipes using LM pectin and LMA pectin so that you can begin experimenting with the possibilities.

-A vacuum sealer is needed for this recipe.
+Note: You will need a vacuum sealer for this recipe.

 Clean the fruit.
 Cut the top and bottom off of the melon and pineapple.
 Stand the fruit on its end and trim the rind vertically, removing all undesirable pieces.
 Slice the melon in half vertically.
 Remove the seeds and slice each half into quarters, leaving you with four large pieces of melon.
 Slice the pineapple into quarters vertically and remove the core.
 Trim the pieces of melon and pineapple into planks of equal size, making sure that the tops and bottoms are flat surfaces.
 Set aside the trimmings for fruit salad or juice.